Victoria's bike trails guide: The best stops and attractions

 Glo Restaurant + LoungeKINU

-Spice up your adventure at KINU by Sizzling Tandoor, an Indian inspired tapas restaurant at Uptown offering inventive small plates bursting with flavour.
+All this riding has us working up an appetite, one more bite won't hurt.
+Spice up your adventure at KINU by Sizzling Tandoor, just a 13-minute ride away, for Indian inspired tapas restaurant at Uptown offering inventive small plates bursting with flavour.
 Enjoy an authentic and social dining experience, perfect for sharing stories and snacks with fellow cyclists.
 KINU serves up both its innovative small plates, as well as Indian classics from Sizzling Tandoor, perfect for if you want a snack on the go, or a meal to cap off your ride.

 Kinu